section-engineering-education/engineering-education/articles/intersection-observer/index.md

 To see the finished example, check out the deployed version on [Netlify](https://galleryio.netlify.app/).

 ### Summary
 In summary, the `IntersectionObserver` API is easy to use and currently has good support in modern browsers.
-The API works in an asynchronous non-blocking way, unlike expensive listeners that will depend on scroll events running on the main thread so isn't a detriment to loading pages quickly.
+The API works in an asynchronous non-blocking way, unlike expensive listeners that will depend on scroll events running on the main thread, therefore it isn't a detriment to load pages quickly.

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)